Megwana/battleship01/README.md

 ! = explosion (A hit ship)
 ~ = a wave (open water, target missed)

 I did initially set the game to 15 turns, however, since running the game through, I felt 20 turns is more fitting.
-Especially because the player need to find all 10 ships.
+Especially because the player needs to find all 10 ships.

 Originally, the game required the player to locate 3 ships.
-However, after test playing the game I came to the conclusion that just 3 ships is quite hard to locate out of 25 spaces across the board.
-In game play, you would rarely have success locating a ship at all, which could take away the enjoyment of the game.
+However, after test playing the game, I concluded that just 3 ships are quite hard to locate out of 25 spaces across the board.
+In gameplay, you would rarely have success locating a ship at all, which could take away the enjoyment of the game.

 Therefore, I decided that it would bring more enjoyment if players were more likely to come across ships by increasing the number to 10.
-However, still keeping it challenging as they are required to hit **all 10** in order to win.
+However, the game is still kept it challenging as they are required to hit **all 10** in order to win.

-After testing this number, users playing the game came across more ships which brought more of an interactive/exciting experience to the game rather than constantly seeing the 'miss' symbol and become board never hitting anything.
+After testing this number, users playing the game came across more ships which brought more of an interactive/exciting experience to the game rather than constantly seeing the 'miss' symbol and become bored never hitting anything.

 Users still felt challenged playing the game because they had to locate more ships in order to win.